 - The rear gabled extensions were duplicated to achieve a pleasing symmetry to the rear of the building

-- A ‘living’ green (Sedum) roof provides additional thermal insulation while also giving an attractive view from the new bedrooms
+- A green sedum roof provides additional thermal insulation, while also providing an attractive view from the new bedrooms

-- Materials used included render, charred timber and aluminium windows
+- Materials used included render, charred timber and aluminium-framed windows

-- 22mm window frames are extremely thin and allowed us to create a very contemporary aesthetic
+- 22mm window frames are extremely thin and exude a contemporary aesthetic

-- Wrap-around glazing makes the new downstairs room provides a seamless transition between the inside and outside
+- Wrap-around glazing enables a seamless transition between inside and out

-- The sunken wine cellar in the kitchen was positioned to mirror circular landscape shapes, making it both a design feature and practicality
+- The sunken wine cellar in the kitchen was positioned to mirror circular landscape shapes, making it a design feature and a practical element

-- A cinema room was also created within a renovated section of the ground floor.
+- A cinema room was created within a renovated section of the ground floor

 - Newly landscaped garden (carried out by a landscape architect)

-- Internal balcony areas leading from the bedrooms were created as a clever way to get around the planning restriction on the property, which prohibited a traditional balcony
+- Internal balcony areas leading from the bedrooms were created as a clever way to get around the planning restrictions on the property, which prohibited a traditional balcony

-- Second storey aspect of the build was a double-gable extension that created a stunning master bedroom and an additional bedroom.
-Both spaces have vaulted ceilings and exposed ‘glulam ridge beams’ that form the interiors
+- Second-storey aspect of the build was a double-gable extension that created a stunning master suite and an additional bedroom.
+Both spaces have vaulted ceilings and exposed glulam ridge beams that form the interiors

-- Integrated LED lighting were incorporated into the crease lines of the internal vertical walls to accentuate the vaulted interiors
+- Integrated LED lighting was incorporated into the crease lines of the internal vertical walls to accentuate the vaulted interiors

 Sunken Wine Cellar

-"The client wanted a seamless transition between living and garden areas, so cantilever with sliding opening corner doors were the answer.
-We included two light boxes in the roof to flood the room with light on even the most overcast days.
+"The client wanted a seamless transition between living and garden areas, so a cantilevered structure with sliding corner doors was the answer.
+We included two light boxes in the roof to flood the room with light, even the most overcast of days.

 The kitchen is separated from the living room extension by levels.
-To provide visual flow, a set of oak-clad steps kept the link between the two rooms door-free, increasing connectivity.
+To provide visual flow, a set of oak-clad steps keeps the link between the two rooms door-free, increasing connectivity.

-We consider Forest View to be a superior example of our refurbishment projects, and it has been rewarding to receive such a high level of media interest from consumer titles across the country."
+We consider Forest View to be a superior example of our refurbishment projects.
+It has been rewarding to receive such a high level of media interest from consumer titles across the country."